Skip to content

 TRACE Expert City, Maradana

-Sri Lanka's premier technology park, purpose-built for IT companies.
+Sri Lanka's premier technology park and the heart of software companies in Colombo, purpose-built for IT companies.
 Houses Calcey Technologies, multiple startups, and innovation labs.
 Managed by the University of Moratuwa.
 Provides shared infrastructure, networking events, and incubation programmes.

 Orion City, Colombo 09